-There is a video online of teachers reading letters they've written to themselves as first year teachers.
+There is a video online of teachers reading letters they wrote to themselves as first year teachers.
 I found their words touching, amusing, inspirational and powerful.
 So I decided to try to write my own.
 It has taken me all summer long to finish, but here it is:

 Dear thirty-five-year-old Kay,